vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ## Overview of Defender for Endpoint on Linux for ARM64-based devices

 As you might already know, [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md) is a unified endpoint security solution that helps you protect your server devices from advanced threats.
-Now in preview, Defender for Endpoint on Linux currently supports ARM64-based Linux servers.
+Defender for Endpoint on Linux is now extending support for ARM64-based Linux servers in preview.
 Similar to x64-based Linux servers (including Intel and AMD 64-bit platform), the following capabilities are included:

 - Microsoft Defender Antivirus
 - Endpoint detection and response (EDR)